Lian (footballer)

-Lian dos Santos da Silva (born 20 September 2005), simply known as Lian, is a Brazilian professional footballer who plays as a forward for Spanish Primera Federación club Ponferradina.
+Lian dos Santos da Silva (born 20 September 2005), simply known as Lian, is a Brazilian professional footballer who plays as a forward for Portuguese Liga 3 club Belenenses on loan from Spanish side Ponferradina.

 Career

 Born in Rio de Janeiro, Lian joined Grêmio's youth setup in 2022, after representing Barretos and Matonense.
 On 17 May 2023, he signed his first professional contract with the former club, until the end of 2025.

 Lian made his first team – and Série A – debut on 25 June 2023, coming on as a late substitute for João Pedro in a 5–1 home routing of Coritiba.